- Non-cancerous Breast Conditions

 - For women at increased breast cancer risk

-If your symptoms or mammogram results suggest that you may have breast cancer or benign breast disease, your doctor will take some more steps to find out what it is.
-It is important to know exactly what the problem is so that the best treatment can be chosen.
+If your symptoms or mammogram results suggest that you may have a problem with your breast, your doctor will take more steps to find out what it is.
+It’s important to know exactly what the problem is so that the best treatment can be chosen, if needed.

 Medical history and physical exam